Chapter 5. Running APIcast on Red Hat OpenShift

 - OpenShift Origin command line interface (CLI) - v1.3.1

-Docker packages provided by Red Hat are released as part of the Extras channel in RHEL.
-To enable additional repositories, you can use either the Subscription Manager, or Yum config manager, see the RHEL product documentation for details.
+Docker-formatted container images provided by Red Hat are released as part of the Extras channel in RHEL.
+To enable additional repositories, you can use either the Subscription Manager, or yum config manager.
+See the RHEL product documentation for details.